19hours/sg-statutes/Acts/Income Tax Act.md

 (10) No rebate shall be allowed under this section in respect of a child who —

-(a) at the time of his birth or adoption , has more than 3 other siblings who are members of the same household; or
+(a) at the time of his birth or adoption or the marriage of his natural parents (as the case may be), has more than 3 other siblings who are members of the same household; or

 (b) is adopted by an individual before the individual is married.

 (11) In this section —

-“second child of the family” means a child of the family being a citizen of Singapore at the time of his birth or adoption, or within 12 months thereafter, and who, at the time of his birth or adoption, has one other sibling who is a member of the same household;
+“second child of the family” means a child of the family who —

+(a) is a citizen of Singapore at the time of his birth or adoption or the marriage of his natural parents (as the case may be), or within 12 months thereafter; and

+(b) at the time of his birth, adoption or the marriage of his natural parents (as the case may be), has one other sibling who is a member of the same household;

+[7/2007 wef 01/01/2006]

-“third child of the family” means a child of the family being a citizen of Singapore at the time of his birth or adoption, or within 12 months thereafter, and who, at the time of his birth or adoption, has 2 other siblings who are members of the same household;
+“third child of the family” means a child of the family who —

+(a) is a citizen of Singapore at the time of his birth or adoption or the marriage of his natural parents (as the case may be), or within 12 months thereafter; and

+(b) at the time of his birth, adoption or the marriage of his natural parents (as the case may be), has 2 other siblings who are members of the same household;

+[7/2007 wef 01/01/2006]

-“fourth child of the family” means a child of the family being a citizen of Singapore at the time of his birth or adoption, or within 12 months thereafter, and who, at the time of his birth or adoption, has 3 other siblings who are members of the same household;
+“fourth child of the family” means a child of the family who —

+(a) is a citizen of Singapore at the time of his birth or adoption or the marriage of his natural parents (as the case may be), or within 12 months thereafter; and

+(b) at the time of his birth, adoption or the marriage of his natural parents (as the case may be), has 3 other siblings who are members of the same household;

+[7/2007 wef 01/01/2006]

 “sibling” means a brother or sister and includes a step-brother, a step-sister and a brother or sister adopted under any written law relating to the adoption of children.

-(12) For the purposes of subsection (11), any sibling who is deceased shall be taken into account in determining the number of siblings a child has at the time of his birth or adoption unless otherwise determined by the Comptroller.
+(12) For the purposes of subsection (11), any sibling who is deceased shall be taken into account in determining the number of siblings a child has at the time of his birth or adoption or the marriage of his natural parents unless otherwise determined by the Comptroller.

 [Act 49/2004, wef Y/A 2005 & Sub Ys/A:2004-ACT-49]